 The pros however outweigh the cons, and when properly grown and marketed, flowers could mean big business for a chama.

-This is an industry that has been known to be dominated by semi monopolies in the commercial scale, and most dairy farmers are mainly suppliers of milk.
+This is an industry that has been known to be dominated by semi-monopolies in the commercial scale, and most dairy farmers are main suppliers of milk.
 The good thing about it is that the demand is fairly high, and the prices are also good.

 A group could consider buying and rearing dairy cows.
 Alternatively, they could opt to source milk from farmers and process it into dairy products like geese which can then be sold at a profit.